-Jesse Hersh - Jesse may be the only graduate of the program with “Stewart-ism” tattooed on her butt.
+Jesse Hersh - Jesse may be the only graduate of the program with “Stewart-ism” tattooed on his butt.
 “Make it So” is a phrase that Jesse has truly taken to heart.
-She has followed her dreams, and now teaches garden/nutrition education with the “Let’s Grow!” program at two public elementary schools in southern California.
-She also runs her own edible landscaping business when she is not tending her organic seed farm in Goleta, California.
-Jesse graduated in 2010, and has fond memories of building relationships within the cohort, reading botany journals in the library, and digging deep into her favorite subjects.
-The program filled in many gaps in her understanding of environmental science, and gave her the confidence to run her own educational programs from the ground up.
+He has followed his dreams, and now teaches garden/nutrition education with the “Let’s Grow!” program at two public elementary schools in southern California.
+He also runs his own edible landscaping business when he is not tending his organic seed farm in Goleta, California.
+Jesse graduated in 2010, and has fond memories of building relationships within the cohort, reading botany journals in the library, and digging deep into his favorite subjects.
+The program filled in many gaps in his understanding of environmental science, and gave him the confidence to run his own educational programs from the ground up.
 Make it so.

 Noelle Jordan – Graduated 2002.
 Environmental Education Coordinator at the Shangri La Botanical Gardens and Nature Center in Orange, Texas.